redlink-gmbh/vind-solr-server/README.md

 ```

 ## Use Docker image
-Run the image and expose the Solr standard port:
+Run the image and expose the Solr standard port.
+The number of the server is alligned to the Vind version.
 ```
-docker run -p 8983:8983 redlinkgmbh/vind-solr-server
+docker run -p 8983:8983 redlinkgmbh/vind-solr-server:1.3.0
 ```
 Now you can access the core named *vind* on http://localhost:8983/solr.